Generic Name: fingolimod (fin GOE li mod)

 Before you start taking Gilenya, your blood will need to be tested.
 Your heart function will also need to be checked using an electrocardiograph or ECG (sometimes called an EKG).

 You will receive your first dose of Gilenya in a hospital setting where your heart rhythm can be monitored, in case the medication causes serious side effects.
-Your blood pressure and heart rate will be constantly monitored for at least 6 hours after your first dose of Gilenya.
+Your blood pressure and heart rate will be constantly monitored for at least 6 hours after your first dose.

 You may take Gilenya with or without food.